-In this machine, the materials are compressed to form a log shape compacted material which is then cut to length by shearing or compacted further by another compression forming a bale.
-The “logging” action acts like a pre-pressing operation.
+In this machine, the materials are compressed to form a log shape compacted material that is then cut to length by shearing or compacting further by another compression, forming a bale.
+The "logging" action acts like a pre-pressing operation.
 Since these machines produce sheared logs aside from high-density bales, SBLs are also called scrap shears.

-The main advantage of SBLs is its portability.
-Most SBLs are transported by trailer trucks and are equipped with hydraulic landing gears enabling the machine to be easily mounted onsite.
+The main advantage of SBLs is their portability.
+Most SBLs are transported by trailer trucks and are equipped with hydraulic landing gears, enabling the machine to be easily mounted onsite.
 This is useful in small junkyards, demolition projects, and site cleanup activities.

 This type of baler is used for baling agricultural products.
-Round balers are usually pulled by a tractor which collects forage through the field.
-As the tractor gathers the forage, these are conveyed into the baling chamber where a series of rollers and belts roll the materials.
-When the required density and dimensions are reached, an automatic wrapping mechanism is triggered which wraps the rolled material in mesh netting.
+Round balers are usually pulled by a tractor that collects forage through the field.
+As the tractor gathers the forage, it is conveyed into the baling chamber, where a series of rollers and belts roll the materials.
+When the required density and dimensions are reached, an automatic wrapping mechanism is triggered that wraps the rolled material in mesh netting.
 After wrapping, the baler opens and releases the round bale.

 This part exerts the required force to compress the material.
 The working fluid is pressurized by positive displacement pumps to achieve the required compression.
 Scrap metal baling requires the construction of hydraulic cylinders to be tough and durable.
 Hydraulic cylinders must be able to withstand shocks and side loading.
-Proper maintenance is essential such as condition monitoring and lubricating.
+Proper maintenance such as condition monitoring and lubricating is essential.

 Attached to the hydraulic cylinder is the ram.
 The ram is the part that presses against the material.